Protect Your Children By Following These Preventive Do’s and Don’ts

 Although lead poisoning is the #1 preventable disease in U.S. children, every year, over 500,000 children under the age of six are diagnosed with lead poisoning.
 Incredibly, this figure does not include the number of children between the ages of six and eighteen that already suffer from lead poisoning.
 In addition, many other children have not yet been diagnosed.

-To alert parents that they need to act to protect their children from the permanent and irreversible damage of lead poisoning, the U.S. Environmental Protection Agency has designated Oct.
-20-26th National Lead Poisoning Prevention Week.
+To alert parents that they need to act to protect their children from the permanent and irreversible damage of lead poisoning, the week of October 21-27, 2018 has been designated National Lead Poisoning Prevention Week.
 Early action, especially testing the home for the presence of lead paint — will help to prevent serious health problems and save lives, since even small levels of lead exposure can irreversibly influence children’s development.
-Lead poisoning causes autism, brain damage, lower IQ, ADD, violent tendencies, and behavior and learning problems, among other devastating issues.
+Lead poisoning causes autism like symptoms, brain damage, lower IQ, ADD, violent tendencies, and behavior and learning problems, among other devastating issues.

 The more parents know about lead poisoning, the less likely their children will be harmed.
 Here are eight valuable do’s and don’ts from Robert Weitz, a certified microbial investigator and principal of RTK Environmental Group, to help protect you and your family from the devastating effects of lead poisoning.